g-leech/eulered/README.md

-## Project Euler in some fancy languages
+## Project Euler in some mildly fancy languages

 Optimised for readability (I am not a miser about newlines like actual haskellers).

+Actually guess that's not true since I'm a lazy bastard and never say my types.

 `runhaskell` is often unbearably slow, but most of these run in <2s with `ghc -O2`.